 Time tracking, arguably, is one of the most important, yet most overlooked aspects of the day-to-day operations of certain industries, for example, retail and hospitality.
 Many business owners and workplace leaders simply don’t pay much attention to their time tracking systems.
 As long as it allows them to prepare their employees’ payroll and comply with record keeping laws, the effort and resources put into time tracking are scarcely acknowledged.

 This is where many opportunities for business growth are missed.

-Time tracking, when carefully thought out and implemented as a part of larger workplace management and employee engagement strategy, can contribute positively in several areas of business optimisation.
+There are many benefits of time tracking, when carefully thought out and implemented as a part of larger workplace management and employee engagement strategy, and can contribute positively in several areas of business optimisation.
 Conversely, if done poorly, it can keep your business from reaching its full productivity potential.

 First, Let’s Talk About Time Tracking Technology